The Chip War That Is Reshaping the Global Economy

 Bear case: NVIDIA trades at a premium valuation (forward P/E of roughly 30-35x as of early 2026) that assumes years of continued hypergrowth.
 Customer concentration is high: just four companies (Microsoft, Google, Amazon, Meta) account for roughly 40% of revenue.
 Custom AI chips (Google’s TPUs, Amazon’s Trainium, Microsoft’s Maia) threaten to reduce dependence on NVIDIA over time.
 And AI spending cycles can be volatile.
 If hyperscalers decide to slow their capital expenditure, NVIDIA’s revenue growth could decelerate sharply.

-AMD: The Scrappy Challenger With Momentum
+AMD: A Challenger Gaining Momentum

 The Business: A Multi-Front Competitor